Madelung constant: Formal expression

-A fast converging formula for the Madelung constant of NaCl is

 Generalization

 It is assumed for the calculation of Madelung constants that an ion's charge density may be approximated by a point charge.
 This is allowed, if the electron distribution of the ion is spherically symmetric.
 In particular cases, however, when the ions reside on lattice site of certain crystallographic point groups, the inclusion of higher order moments, i.e. multipole moments of the charge density might be required.
 It is shown by electrostatics that the interaction between two point charges only accounts for the first term of a general Taylor series describing the interaction between two charge distributions of arbitrary shape.
 Accordingly, the Madelung constant only represents the monopole-monopole term.